 Tall skinny measures and jiggers are more accurate than the short squat measures as differences in measures are more exaggerated.
 Hence, the cone shape of our Easy Jigger which elongates small measures to such an extent that its graduations start at 1.25 ml / 1/24th oz.

 When using a jigger, be aware of the dome-shaped meniscus created by surface tension.
-To measure a full measure most jiggers require filling to the brim with the liquid's meniscus (the curve on the surface) appearing as a continuation of the jigger's rim.
+To measure a full measure many jiggers require filling to the brim with the liquid's meniscus (the curve on the surface) appearing as a continuation of the jigger's rim.
 When pouring to a line on a graduated measure the meniscus should be a continuation of that line.
-Misjudging the effect of the meniscus, particularly exaggerated when using a round measure, could result in an over pour.
+Misjudging the effect of the meniscus could result in an over pour.

-Some bartenders attempt to measure shots by counting time and estimating the amount of liquid flowing through a bottle's pour spout.
-This is known as "free-pouring" and useless much practised and perfected is very inaccurate.
-We strongly recommend the use of a physical measure and a great deal of care.
+Some bartenders measure shots by counting time while the liquid pours to estimating the amount of liquid flowing through a bottle's pour spout.
+This is known as "free-pouring" and unless much practised and perfected, this is very inaccurate.
+We strongly recommend the use of a jigger and a great deal of care.